chrisgebert/open_alex_snapshot/README.md

 This [snapshot documentation page](https://docs.openalex.org/download-all-data/upload-to-your-database) makes the distinction between loading data into a cloud data warehouse or to a relational database.
 When working with nested data structures in DuckDB, we can can choose to load the data as-is into the database and parse the JSON later.
 Or we can unnest the JSON as we're reading it to speed up later queries and improve efficiency.

 To be as explicit as possible (and to reduce loading large amounts of `inverted_abstract_index` data), I've chosen to define `columns` as a parameter to include with the `read_ndjson` function along with their data types.
-The data types can be found by using the `DESCRIBE` function as used above, or through a method similar to the [one documented here](ttps://github.com/duckdb/duckdb/discussions/5272).
+The data types can be found by using the `DESCRIBE` function as used above, or through a method similar to the [one documented here](https://github.com/duckdb/duckdb/discussions/5272).

 Whether it's as the file is being read initially, or from a raw table loaded as is, it's most efficient to parse the JSON once and only once.

-##
+## Download all snapshot files

 At this point, we'll download all the snapshot files and store them locally so we don't need to pull them from the s3 bucket.
 There's a few different ways to do this, but the [OpenAlex documentation](https://docs.openalex.org/download-all-data/download-to-your-machine) using the `aws cli` is probably simplest.